My shop

 • felts,

-Synthetic fibers serve a functional role:
+Synthetic fibres fulfil a functional role:

 • increase abrasion resistance (heel, toe),

-• stabilize the stitch structure,
+• stabilise stitch structure,

-• extend service life,
+• extend lifespan,

-• prevent structural densification.
+• prevent structural compression.

-Synthetics are not the opposite of quality—they are part of a functional architecture.
+Synthetics are not the opposite of quality — they are part of a functional architecture.

 4. The decisive difference: industrial vs. hand-knitted structure

-Industrial socks are optimized for:
+Industrial socks are optimised for:

-Industrial socks are optimized for
+Industrial socks are optimised for

 • production speed,